acisternino/aws-hazelcast-cluster/README.md

 ## Deploying the cluster

-Cluster depoyment is divided in two steps:
+Cluster deployment is divided in two steps:

 1. First an Hazelcast Server AMI is built with Packer.
 2. The cluster can then be deployed using Terraform.

-The [ami](ami/) directory contains the Packer scripts for creating an updated Ubuntu Xenial AMI with the Hazelcast server configured and launched automatically at boot time.
+The [ami](ami/) directory contains the Packer scripts for creating an updated Ubuntu 16.04 LTS AMI with the Hazelcast server configured and launched automatically at boot time.

 This AMI does not need to be built each time the cluster is deployed.
 Only before